 How do I receive the kit?

-- To register your school for the challenge, click the button below to pay your entry fee of £59.99.
+- click the button below to buy your class kit and entry fee - £69.99.

-- Once your registration purchase is complete your school will be invited to join the challenge area within Dendrite and allocated to your Local Challenge Hub.
+- Once your kit and registration purchase is complete your school will be invited to join the challenge area within Dendrite.

 How the challenge works:

 - Use the guidance and ideas in the content areas below to design, build and test designs.
 There is a variety of additional lesson content you can use from now to explore key principles.

 - Each participating school will be issued with a dedicated challenge area with your own leader board.
 The school can submit the team scores.

 Teacher Guide & Challenge Guides